NASA-AMMOS/MMGIS/docs/pages/Scripts/scripts.markdown

 _Python 3.10.5_

-A convience script that wraps gda2customtiles.py.
+A convenience script that wraps gda2customtiles.py.
 Translates the input data into EPSG:4326 and sets proper ground control points.
 Might be outdated.
 Use gdal2customtiles directly for the most control.

 **Usage:**
 `rasters2customtiles.py [options] input_file [output]` or see `--help`